Q: Why did the chicken cross the road?

 Practicals

 While there are no dedicated tutorial slots for this course, you’ll get to interact with your teaching assistants (TA) during practical sessions.
 Practicals are weekly two-hour sessions run by TAs.
 The first hour is Q&A time for students to ask questions about the content and about the pendulum project, which is your main assignment throughout the course.
-During the second hour, you will solve exam-style questions in groups related to topics discussed in lecture.
+During the second hour, you’ll solve exam-style questions in groups related to topics discussed in lecture.
 This is great preparation for the midterms and finals and allows you to integrate all concepts you learned so far.

 Pendulum Project